Anson-Doan/py_stringclustering-1/README.rst

 py_stringclustering
 =================

-This project seeks to build a Python based collection of commands for clustering a collection of strings.
+This project seeks to build a Python-based collection of commands for clustering a collection of strings.

 Given a set of strings D, the goal of